UK Budget holds the ship steady, keeping our Gilt preference intact

 Staying cautious on sterling

 Conversely, we remain cautious on sterling.
-The currency had dipped against the US dollar in the weeks leading up the Budget, on both Budget uncertainty and haven demand for the dollar ahead of the US elections.
+The currency had dipped against the US dollar in the weeks leading up to the Budget, on both Budget uncertainty and haven demand for the dollar ahead of the US elections.
 However, earlier in the year it had been one of the strongest performing major currencies, amid positive investor sentiment given better-than-expected growth, fast-falling inflation and a new government.
 However, still weak trends in the current account, foreign direct and portfolio investment suggest most of this currency support was due to speculative inflows.
 These are unlikely to be repeated if, as we expect, the BoE cuts rates by more than the market is currently pricing.
 We see sterling remaining at current levels of around 1.30 against the dollar on a three-month horizon.
 Meanwhile, we are neutral on UK stocks – where companies are more dependent on the global rather than the UK macroeconomic outlook – given better earnings prospects elsewhere.

 CIO Office Viewpoint